Embedding human rights in conservation

 Who led the Independent Review?

-Led by Judge Navi Pillay, chair of the panel and former UN High Commissioner for Human Rights, the panel also included Professor John Knox, first United Nations Special Rapporteur on Human Rights and the Environment, and Dr Kathy MacKinnon, Chair of the IUCN World Commission on Protected Areas (WCPA) and former Lead Biodiversity Specialist of the World Bank.
+Led by Judge Navi Pillay, chair of the panel and former UN High Commissioner for Human Rights, the panel also included Professor John Knox, first United Nations Special Rapporteur on Human Rights and the Environment, and the late Dr. Kathy MacKinnon, Chair of the IUCN World Commission on Protected Areas (WCPA) and former Lead Biodiversity Specialist of the World Bank.
 The panel members were selected for their extensive expertise and experience in human rights, development, and conservation.
 We wanted a tough and unbiased evaluation of our efforts to continue to learn and improve our programs.

 What were the findings of the Independent Review?